 - loss or change to your sense of smell or taste.

-At this point the whole household will need to begin self-isolating and you should contact your employer to discussion the possibility of working from home.
+At this point the whole household will need to take a COVID test and you should contact your employer to discussion the possibility of working from home.

 If you would like support in your discussions with your employer, please contact the BMA.

 Enter your details and you will receive emails informing you about: